HandyPlugins/handyplugins-paddlepress/readme.txt

 = Contributing & Bug Report =
 Bug reports and pull requests are welcome on [Github](https://github.com/HandyPlugins/handyplugins-paddlepress).
 Some of our features are pro only, please consider before sending PR.

+__If you like this plugin, then consider checking out our other projects:__

+* <a href="https://handyplugins.co/magic-login-pro/" rel="friend">Magic Login Pro</a> – Easy, secure, and passwordless authentication for WordPress.
+* <a href="https://handyplugins.co/easy-text-to-speech/" rel="friend">Easy Text-to-Speech for WordPress</a> – Transform your textual content into high-quality synthesized speech with Amazon Polly.
+* <a href="https://handyplugins.co/handywriter/" rel="friend">Handywriter</a> – AI-powered writing assistant that can help you create content for your WordPress.

 = Documentation =
 Our documentation can be found on [https://handyplugins.co/paddlepress-pro/docs/](https://handyplugins.co/paddlepress-pro/docs/)